 1.1 Picture Watermark

 Suppose we have a dataset (B4:E8) of an Excel worksheet like the screenshot below.
-Now, We have to add a picture watermark onto it.
+Now, We have to add a picture watermark to it.

 - First, go to the Insert tab and click on the Text option.